LondonAppDeveloper/aws-django-eks-tutorial/README.md

 # Deploy Django to Kubernetes on AWS (EKS) Finished Code

-Starting code for [How to Deploy Django to Kubernetes: Part 2](https://youtube.com/live/X_00g6HQwvI) YouTube live stream.
+Code for [How to Deploy Django to Kubernetes: Part 2](https://youtube.com/live/X_00g6HQwvI) YouTube live stream.

 ## What's covered?